mukeshcodeshere/project_spartan/README.md

-# 🚀 Project Spartan – Quick Start Guide
+# 🚀 Project Spartan – Installation Guide

 This guide will walk you through setting up and running **Project Spartan** step-by-step.